stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_execute_remediation_runbook.md

 {{%expand "Click here for Console step by step"%}}

-1. Go to the AWS Systems Manager console, from there click on documents to get into the page as per screen shot.
-Once you are there, click on **Create Automation**
+1. Go to the AWS Systems Manager console.
+Click on documents to enter the **Documents** page and then click on **Create Automation** as show in the screen shot below.

       ![Section5 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section5-create-automation.png)